Flexible floaters align with the direction of wave propagation: Theory

 At this point, no assumption has been made on the strip length $\delta_x$.
 The short-strip limit, relevant to the experiments presented in the next section, provides an interesting simplification of the problem.
 In this limit, the effective potential \eqref{slowpsimotion} becomes

-also plotted in Fig.~\ref{FIG2_ThMoment}(a) as the dotted line and clearly favors the longitudinal orientation.
-It is interesting to compare this effective potential for a flexible floater to the one obtained by Herreman {\it et al.}~\cite{herreman2024preferentialorientationfloatersdrifting} for a rigid floater,
+also plotted in Fig.~\ref{FIG2_ThMoment}(a) as the dotted line.
+In the short floater limit, there is a clear preference for the longitudinal orientation.
+It is interesting to compare this effective potential for a flexible floater to the one obtained by Herreman {\it et al.}~\cite{herreman2024} for a rigid floater,

-The extra term in Eq.~\eqref{shortlimit_rig} produces a change of sign of $\overline{V}_{rigid}$ when the non-dimensional parameter $F = \delta_x^2 / \overline{\delta}_{h}$ (or $kL_x^2/\hb$) crosses the critical value 60.
+In the rigid case, there is an extra term that can produce a change of sign of $\overline{V}_{\text{rigid}}$ when the non-dimensional parameter $F = \delta_x^2 / \overline{\delta}_{h}$ (or $kL_x^2/\hb$) crosses the critical value 60.
 In other words, a long rigid floater with $F>60$ admits $\psib = 90^o$ (transverse orientation) as a stable equilibrium.
-We showed in Ref.~\cite{herreman2024preferentialorientationfloatersdrifting} that this transverse equilibrium originates from the variation of the submersion depth along the floater length, which increases the torque in the trough positions, when the tips are more submersed.
+We showed in Ref.~\cite{herreman2024} that this transverse equilibrium originates from the variation of the submersion depth along the floater length, which increases the torque in the trough positions, when the tips are more submersed.
 Because of the constant submersion depth for flexible floaters, this additional mechanism is absent, resulting in their systematic longitudinal orientation.